 Over 27 million Americans suffer from the aches and pains of osteoarthritis.
 Getting proper exercise can at times seem difficult.
-Physical Therapist Lauren Smith, PT, DPT, offers fitness tips for those with osteoarthritis who would like to stay active:
+Physical Therapist Lauren Piljic, PT, DPT, offers fitness tips for those with osteoarthritis who would like to stay active:

 - Flexibility exercises move your joints through their pain free available range of motion and can help you maintain the ability to perform everyday activities such as bending over, tying your shoes and reaching overhead.